 How do cells build biological machines?

-In the Mali laboratory, we are interested in understanding the manufacturing process of macromolecular machines - specifically the biosynthesis of axonemal dynein motors that power the movement of eukaryotic cilia which are vital to human health.
+We are interested in understanding the manufacturing process of macromolecular machines - specifically the biosynthesis of axonemal dynein motors that power the motion of eukaryotic cilia which are critical to human health.

 Virtually all proteins inside a cell work with other proteins as part of large complexes to exert their biological functions.
 In the case of ciliary dynein motors, a whole host of cellular assembly factors work together to shephard dynein assembly.
 To understand their molecular mechanisms in detail, we biochemically purify dynein assembly factor complexes directly from cells and study their functions in vitro.